 Fill Hair Shadows Fills out shadows within the hair of caused by hair clumping.
-Before After Press the Fill Hair Shadows butto control over the enhancement: on to open the following sub-sliders to give finer Shadow Brightness Controls how bright to make the shadows brightened by the "Fill Hair Shadows" slider.
+Before After Press the Fill Hair Shadows button to open the following sub-sliders to give fine control over the enhancement: Shadow Brightness Controls how bright to make the shadows brightened by the "Fill Hair Shadows" slider.
 Shadow Texture Controls how much texture to reveal in the shadows brightened by the "Fill Hair Shadows" slider.
 Smooth Hair Makes hair appear smoother and tidier.